 - In the zone.
 There are riding zones in every city.
 Stay inside them.
 There are also no-park zones where you simply won’t be able to park.
 Some cities also have mandatory park zones.
 These are conveniently located but you are only allowed to park in these zones so plan your journey in advance.
 In other cities, you’ll see green areas on your Voi app.
 These are really good parking spots and we’ll even give you credits for your next ride if you park there.

 Every city has its own set of transport challenges and opportunities and we adapt our service to meet the city’s needs.
-We are installing parking racks where we can and we incentivise good parking behaviour, for instance we have started to roll out a feature where riders have to take a photo of their parked scooters.
+We are installing parking racks where we can and we incentivise good parking behaviour, for instance we have started to roll out a feature where riders have to take a Parking Photo.
 Users who park the e-scooters improperly will receive an email containing a warning and educational information or in worst cases even a fine.